 How to clean pet hair out of your car

-Plenty of us let our fur babies travel in our vehicles and even if you use a seat protector or have a mat in the boot (station wagon) nothing sticks to carpet like pet hair.
+Plenty of us let our dogs and even cats travel in our vehicles and despite a seat protector or a mat in the boot (station wagon) nothing sticks to carpet like pet hair.
 Here’s how to clean pet hair out of your car.

 Speaking from experience, the carpet used in vehicles seems to act like a magnet to pet hair, and depending on the carpet in your car, removing said pet hair will either be easy-ish or a real pain in the backside.